oscarm524/Grand_View_Teaching/DATA-445/README.md

 ## Chapter 6: Fundamentals of Ensemble Learning

-This chapter discusses the fundamentals
+This chapter discusses the fundamentals of ensemble learning.

 ## Chapter 7: Clustering